 We recently talked about the book you just wrote, Pastor John, back on Thursday of last week.
-In light of that, Brandon in Charlotte, North Carolina, writes in: “Pastor John, thank you for your Christ-centered precision and for the tremendous volume of your ministry output.
+In light of that, Brandon in Charlotte, North Carolina, writes in, “Pastor John, thank you for your Christ-centered precision and for the tremendous volume of your ministry output.
 I’m curious how you produce so much content.
-What time do you wake up, or find time to read and write, or eat your cereal?
+What time do you wake up?
+When do you find time to read and write, or eat your cereal?
 You mention your aversion to TV in Don’t Waste Your Life, but what advice do you have for the daily schedule-making, to make the most of life for Christ?”

 1. Throw Out Comparisons

 First, beware of wanting to be like me.
 You don’t know the sins of my life.
 You don’t know how much I have neglected.
 You don’t know what the costs have been.
 The real question is how to be the fullest, most God-centered, Christ-exalting, Bible-saturated, loving, humble, mission-advancing, justice-seeking, others-serving person you — you — can be.
 Don’t measure yourself by others.
 Measure yourself by your potential in Christ.
 That is the first thing that I felt I had to say, because of the way the question seemed to be posed.